JamesSkemp/words/content/post/cho-seung-hui-against-all-on-societies-need-to-ostracize-the-ill.md

 +++
-title = "Cho Seung-Hui Against All: On Societies Need to Ostracize the Ill" summary = "Will Cho, even in death, continue to be put on mute?" draft = false comments = true date = "2007-04-20T17:30:00-05:00"
+title = "Cho Seung-Hui Against All: On Societies Need to Ostracize the Ill" description = "Will Cho, even in death, continue to be put on mute?" draft = false comments = true date = "2007-04-20T17:30:00-05:00"